pantheon-systems/documentation/source/content/shibboleth-sso.md

 ### SimpleSAMLphp Error: can't find metadata

-Generate the required identity provider connections files through the modules, or follow the steps in SimpleSAMLphp for [Adding IdPs to the SP](https://simplesamlphp.org/docs/stable/simplesamlphp-sp#section_2).
+Generate the required identity provider connections files through the modules, or follow the steps in SimpleSAMLphp for [Adding IdPs to the SP](https://simplesamlphp.org/docs/1.17/simplesamlphp-sp)).

-If using Composer, these will need to be added under the `/private/simplesamlphp/metadata` directory and symlinked into the vendor directory, similar to the config setup using Composer.
+The files must be added under the `/private/simplesamlphp/metadata` directory and symlinked into the vendor directory, if you are using Composer.
+This is similar to the config setup for Composer.

 ## Alternatives

 Other plugins and modules can provide SSO provider services with less configuration.
-Note that Pantheon does not officially endorse any third party plugins or modules.
+Note that Pantheon does not officially endorse any third-party plugins or modules.

 ### SAML SP 2.0 Single Sign On (SSO) - SAML Service Provider